Plea-Justice/plea-justice.github.io/Simulation/Palettization-Guide.md

 | outfitA | #E5CCFF |
 | outfitB | #70618D |

-The palettization script searches for these reserved colors within the exported `.js` file.
+The publishing script searches for these reserved colors within the exported `.js` file.
 It then replaces these reserved colors with variables.
 When a participant selects a color for hair, eyes, skin or outfit, the corresponding variable adapts to the color that was selected.

 * These colors should be used to color the avatar.
 * These specific colors should not be used anywhere else.